sapegin/sapegin.me/src/content/blog/semantic-release.md

 ## Customize semantic-release

-You can change semantic-release behavior with plugins: detect release type, check release requirements (like a change log), generate change log, etc. I made a [package with all plugins](https://github.com/tamiadev/semantic-release-tamia) I need to support my workflow.
+You can change semantic-release behavior with plugins: detect release type, check release requirements (like a changelog), generate changelog, and so on I made a [package with all plugins](https://github.com/tamiadev/semantic-release-tamia) I need to support my workflow.

 First install the plugins: